Department of Accountancy & Taxation

 - In addition to orientation, each new student must meet with their MSACCY Advisor for a one-on-one advising session.
 These sessions are typically 45 minutes in length and can be conducted in-person or remotely.

 - Due to the importance and prevalence of Microsoft Excel, we’ve teamed with Cengage to design a series of online Microsoft Excel courses.
 The online course is called Skills Assessment Manager (SAM).
 Each newly admitted MSACCY student is required to complete all assigned Excel 2019 projects in SAM prior to the start of their first semester.

 - Before enrolling in courses, all new graduate students must submit proof of a completed Bachelor’s degree.
 If an applicant does not submit the necessary documents to post their degree in our system as part of their application package, they will not be able to enroll in classes until the required document(s) are received.

-New MSACCY students have the unique opportunity to be paired with a faculty mentor during their first semester in the program through the MSACCY Mentor Program.
+New MSACCY students have the unique opportunity to be paired with a faculty mentor or program alumnus during their first semester in the program through the MSACCY Mentor Program.

 - Academic Research

 - Master of Science in Accountancy (MSACCY)